Enikő A. Sajti

-Biography and carrier
+Biography and career

 She took M. A. degree in Russian philology and history at the Attila József University (JATE), Szeged, Faculty of Arts in 1967.

 She began her career as a high school teacher.
 In 1973 she started as a research fellow of the Department of Modern History at the Faculty of Arts, JATE, and later she became an associate professor (docent, reader).
 She was appointed to the head of the department, and she acted as a head from 1985 until 1995.
 She was the deputy dean in charge of education at the Faculty of Arts, JATE from 1991 until 1994.
 She took candidate (C.Sc.) of history degree in 1984 and was awarded Doctor of Science (D.Sc.) degree in history in 2003.
 In 1998 she habilitated.
 In 1999 she was appointed to university (full) professor of the Department of Modern History and Mediterranean Studies.
 From 2001 until 2014 she acted as a subprogram leader of modern history in the Doctoral School of History at the University of Szeged, and she was a member of the Council of the Doctoral School of History and a VIP member of the doctoral school.
 She was an invited lecturer of the Interdisciplinary Doctoral School at the Faculty of Arts at the University of Pécs.
 In 2014 the honorific title of professor emerita was conferred upon her.

 She has done research abroad, in Belgrade, Zagreb and Novi Sad for several times.

 She presents her talks at several conferences and at the different science forums and she developed significant research and professional relationships.

 Her working papers were issued in both national and international prestigious professional research scientific journals, and 12 monographs and 150 scientific articles were published.